A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Introduction

 \subsection{Related Work}

-\paragraph{Littlewood Offord, UDCP's, and Exponential Time Algorithms.} Two sets $A,B \subseteq \{0,1\}^n$ form a Uniquely Decodable Code Pair (UDCP) if $|A+B|=|A|\cdot|B|$, where $A+B:= \{a+b: a\in A,b \in B\}$ (and addition is in $\mathbb{Z}^n$).
+\paragraph{Littlewood--Offord, UDCP's, and Exponential Time Algorithms.} Two sets $A,B \subseteq \{0,1\}^n$ form a Uniquely Decodable Code Pair (UDCP) if $|A+B|=|A|\cdot|B|$, where $A+B:= \{a+b: a\in A,b \in B\}$ (and addition is in $\mathbb{Z}^n$).
 The maximal sizes of UDCP's have been very well studied in information theory.
 See e.g.~\cite[Section 3.5.1]{schlegelgrant} for a (not so recent) overview.
 Two record upper bounds are $|A|\cdot |B| \leq 2^{1.5n}$ (from~\cite{Tilborg78}) and $|A| \leq 2^{(0.4228+\sqrt{\eps})n}$ whenever $|B| \leq 2^{(1-\eps)n}$ (from~\cite{AustrinKKN18}).
-The study of UDCP's is relevant for this paper by the following connection shown in~\cite{stacs2016}: For any vector $w \in \mathbb{Z}^n$, there is a UDCP $A,B \subseteq \{0,1\}^n$ such that $|A|=|w(2^{[n]})|$ and $|B|=\beta(w)$.
+The study of UDCP's is relevant for this paper by the following connection shown in~\cite{stacs2016}: For any vector $w \in \mathbb{Z}^n$, there is a UDCP $A,B \subseteq \{0,1\}^n$ such that $|A|=|w(2^{\setrng{n}})|$ and $|B|=\beta(w)$.

-A study of the trade-off between the parameters $|w(2^{[n]})|$ and $\beta(w)$ was already fruitful for obtaining improved exponential time algorithms in two earlier papers in the context of the Subset Sum problem.
-In this problem one is given $w \in \mathbb{Z}^n$ and a target integer $t$ and one needs to find a subset $X \subseteq [n]$ such that $w(X)=t$.
-First, the aforementioned paper~\cite{stacs2016} combined their connection to UDCP's with the bound from~\cite{Tilborg78} to show that instances of Subset Sum satisfying $|w(2^{[n]})| \geq 2^{0.997n}$ can be solved in $\Oh(2^{0.49991n})$ time, thereby improving the best $\Os(2^{n/2})$ worst case run time from~\cite{HorowitzS74} for these instances.
-Second, a slight variant of the trade-off was used in~\cite{BansalGN018} to give a $\Oh(2^{0.86n})$ time algorithm that uses a random oracle and only a polynomial in the input size amount of working memory.
+A study of the trade-off between the parameters $|w(2^{\setrng{n}})|$ and $\beta(w)$ was already fruitful for obtaining improved exponential time algorithms in two earlier papers in the context of the Subset Sum problem.
+In this problem one is given $w \in \mathbb{Z}^n$ and a target integer $t$ and one needs to find a subset $X \subseteq \setrng{n}$ such that $w(X)=t$.
+First, the aforementioned paper~\cite{stacs2016} combined their connection to UDCP's with the bound from~\cite{Tilborg78} to show that instances of Subset Sum satisfying $|w(2^{\setrng{n}})| \geq 2^{0.997n}$ can be solved in $\Oh(2^{0.49991n})$ time, thereby improving the best $\Os(2^{n/2})$ worst case running time from~\cite{HorowitzS74} for these instances.
+Second, a slight variant of the trade-off was used in~\cite{BansalGN018} to give a $\Oh(2^{0.86n})$ time algorithm that uses polynomial space (assuming read-only access to the exponential number of random bits).